|

 technique was applied.
 You must use

-either simple random sampling, stratified random sampling, or
+either simple random sampling, stratified sampling, or

 cluster sampling.
 Discuss any bias that might have occurred due to your